jacobvin1506-svg/AVS-PAINT-EDITOR/README.md

 # 🎨 AVS Paint Editor (Unofficial)

-AVS Paint Editor (Unofficial) es un proyecto experimental creado en **Batch (.bat)** para Windows.
+AVS Paint Editor (Unofficial) is an experimental project created as a **Batch (.bat)** application for Windows.

-Funciona como un “Paint” básico **desde la consola**, usando dibujo ASCII y menús interactivos.
+It functions as a basic "Paint" program **from the command line**, using ASCII art and interactive menus.

-Este proyecto es **educativo**, ligero y no requiere instalación.
+This project is **educational**, lightweight, and requires no installation.

 ---

-## ✨ Características
+## ✨ Features

-- Menú interactivo en consola (CMD)
+- Interactive menu in the command line (CMD)
-- Cambio de colores de la terminal
+- Terminal color customization
-- Dibujo en formato ASCII
+- ASCII art style drawing
-- Guardado del dibujo en archivo `.txt`
+- Saving the artwork to a `.txt` file
-- Script ultra liviano
+- Ultra-lightweight script
-- Compatible con cualquier versión de Windows
+- Compatible with any version of Windows

 ---

-## 📦 Requisitos
+## 📦 Requirements

 - Windows
-- CMD (Símbolo del sistema)
+- CMD (Command Prompt)
-- No necesita dependencias externas
+- No external dependencies required

-## WARING
+## WARNING

 This project is UNOFFICIAL and was created solely for educational and experimental purposes.